These spicy chicken wings are low in carbohydrates and ultra-tasty!

 - 1 tablespoon fresh cilantro or parsley, chopped fine

 - 4 limes

-- Wash and pat dry chicken wing drumettes; place drumettes in glass or plastic container arranging in a single layer.
+- Wash and pat dry the chicken-wing drumettes.
+Place the drumettes in a glass or plastic container, arranging them in a single layer.

-- Combine tequila, olive oil, salt, black pepper, garlic, onion, thyme, cumin, paprika and cilantro; stir well and drizzle marinade over chicken drumettes.
+- Combine the tequila, olive oil, salt, black pepper, garlic, onion, thyme, cumin, paprika and cilantro.
+Stir well and drizzle the resulting marinade over the chicken drumettes.

-- Roll limes on a hard surface; cut in half and squeeze juice directly onto drumettes; cover and marinate in refrigerator for 2 hours; turn drumettes and marinate for 2 more hours, or overnight.
+- Roll the limes on a hard surface.
+Cut them in half and squeeze the juice directly onto the drumettes.
+Cover and marinate them in the refrigerator for 2 hours.
+Turn the drumettes and marinate them for 2 more hours or overnight.

-- Approximately one hour before serving time; preheat oven to 400°.
-Roast drumettes uncovered for 50 minutes; basting every 10-15 minutes.
+- Approximately 1 hour before serving time, preheat your oven to 400 degrees F. Roast the drumettes uncovered for 50 minutes, basting every 10-15 minutes.

 More chicken wing recipes